steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ### Multiple Profiles

 Quite a few of my friends have "alt" accounts for the hot takes or for talking with friends.
 If you work at a Big Corp, you might are required to filter what you say and having an alt can be a solution.
 In general I don't recommend making an alt-account, as it's simply too much work to maintain multiple accounts.
-Just tweet out your hot takes and attract the right followers on your main.
+Just tweet out your hot takes and attract the right followers on your main account.

 ## Extending Reach

+The more active followers you have on Twitter, the more fun it becomes.
+There's no hack or shortcut for gaining followers, but there's various ways that can help you to steadily grow your audience.

 ### Blog Posts